Panamax (Paracetamol)

 Seek immediate medical attention if you experience:

-- swelling of face, lips, tongue or body
+- Swelling of the face, lips, tongue, or other body parts

 Important Warnings